AdaCore/spark2014/docs/lrm/source/packages.rst

 #.
 The aspects shall only be specified in the aspect specification of a Volatile
    object declaration excluding Volatile formal parameter declarations.

 #.
-Formal subprogram parameters of a Volatile type cannot have these aspects
-   specified, consequently all the external properties for formal parameters default to a value of True.
-This is compatible with the external properties declared on any Volatile object.

-#.
-The declaration of a volatile object (other than as a formal parameter)
+The declaration of a Volatile object (other than as a formal
-   shall not be declared within the scope of a subprogram body.
-[A volatile variable has an external effect and therefore should be global even if it is not visible.
+   parameter) shall be at library level.
+[That is, it shall not be declared within the scope of a subprogram body.
+A Volatile variable has an external effect and therefore should be global even if it is not visible.
 It is made visible via a state abstraction.]

 #.
-A volatile object shall only occur as an actual parameter of a subprogram if
-   the corresponding formal parameter is of a non-scalar Volatile type.
+As formal subprogram parameters of a Volatile type cannot have
+   these aspects specified assumptions have to be made in the body of the subprogram of the properties that the formal parameter of a given mode may have as follows:

+   * mode **in**: the formal parameter cannot be updated by the subprogram and is considered to have the properties Async_Writers => True and Effective_Reads => False.
+The actual parameter in a call must be Volatile and have these properties but may also have the properties Async_Readers and Writes_Effective True.

+   * mode **out**: the formal parameter cannot be read by the subprogram as it is unknown whether a read will have an external effect.
+The formal parameter is considered to have the properties Async_Readers => True and/or Effective_Writes => True.
+The actual parameter in a call to the subprogram must be Volatile and have either or both of these properties True but may also have Async_Writers and Effective_Reads set to True.
+If the subprogram attempts a read of the formal parameter a flow anomaly will be reported.

+   * mode **in out**: the formal parameter is considered to have all properties; Async_Readers => True, Async_Writers => True, Effective_Reads => True, Effective_Writes => True.
+The actual
+     parameter in a subprogram call must be Volatile have all of these properties set to True.

 #.
+A Volatile object shall not be used as an actual parameter in a generic instantiation.

+#.
+A Volatile object shall not be a ``global_item`` of a function.

+#.
+A function shall not have a formal parameter of a Volatile type.

+#.
+If a Volatile object has Effective_Reads set to True then it must
+   have a ``mode_selector`` of Output or In_Out when denoted as a ``global_item``.

+#.
+A Volatile object shall only occur as an actual parameter of a
+   subprogram if the corresponding formal parameter is of a non-scalar Volatile type or as an actual parameter in a call to an instance of Unchecked_Conversion.

+#.
 Contrary to the general SPARK 2014 rule that expression evaluation cannot
-   have side effects, a read of a Volatile object with the property Async_Writers => True or Effective_Reads are considered to have a side effect when read.
+   have side effects, a read of a Volatile object with the properties Async_Writers or Effective_Reads True is considered to have an effect when read.
 To reconcile this discrepancy, a name denoting such an object shall only occur in the following contexts: